 NOTE: Updates to this story are posted at the end of the page.

-Ahmed (his name changed for security purposes), a strong evangelical leader involved in Christian ministry across Pakistan, now sits in the crosshairs of this law.
-He was charged with blasphemy in late October 2017, even though the warrant for his arrest did not specify what acts or words constituted the alleged blasphemy, nor on what date it occurred, nor where.
+Ahmed (his name changed for security purposes), a strong and influential evangelical leader involved in Christian ministry across Pakistan, now sits in the crosshairs of this law.
+He was charged with blasphemy in late October 2017, even though the warrant for his arrest did not specify what acts or words constituted the alleged blasphemy, nor what date it occurred, nor where.
 Ahmed does not believe he even has ever met the man who is listed as his accuser.
+His trial began in November and has continued into December.

 In recent years, accusations of blasphemy against Islam have sparked international controversies and played part in incidents of mob violence and assassinations of prominent figures.
 Often the laws are used to settle personal scores and have little or nothing to do with religion.
 While evangelical Christians make up less than one percent of the population in Pakistan, they bear a disproportionately large brunt of the impact of the blasphemy laws.